vcrl/C-Folder-Sorter-Downloads-/README.md

 # How to use it

 1. Download or clone that repo on your computer
-2. Move the file "file_sorter.exe" into your Downloads directory
+2. Move the file "file_sorter.exe" and the folder "dll" into your Downloads directory
 3. Double click on "file_sorter.exe"
 4. Refresh your folder using the F5 key
-5. Enjoy !
+5. Enjoy and feel free to remove the "dll" folder

 /!\ When sorting your files, "file_sorter.exe" will sort itself into your Executables folder.